 I’ve always known I wanted to be a writer.
-I’ve also long been haunted by the sea, even before she knew the full story of her grandfather, the man who in part inspired novel How to be Brave, the novel that finally got me my book deal.
-I live with my husband on the outskirts of Hull – the UK’s 2017 City of Culture – where from her bedroom window she can almost see the waters of the River Humber, an estuary that inspired book, The Mountain in my Shoe.
+I’ve also long been haunted by the sea, even before I knew the full story of my grandad who inspired How to be Brave, the novel that finally got me my book deal.
+I live with my husband on the outskirts of Hull – the UK’s 2017 City of Culture – where from my bedroom window I can almost see the waters of the River Humber, an estuary that inspired The Mountain in my Shoe.
 My children have grown up and left home, so I fill that void with writing.
 It’s filled many voids over the years.

-She remembers sitting as a child in her father’s cross-legged lap while he tried to show her his guitar’s chords.
-He’s a musician.
-Her small fingers stumbled and gave up.
-She was three.
-His music sheets fascinated her – such strange language that translated into music.
+I remember sitting as a child in my father’s lap while he tried to show me guitar chords.
+He was a musician.
+But my small fingers couldn’t do it.
+I was three.
+His music sheets fascinated me though – such strange language that translated into music.

-She loves all forms of writing.
-Her short stories have won the Glass Woman Prize, the Eric Hoffer Award for Prose, and the Aesthetica Creative Works competition, as well as shortlisting twice for the Bridport Prize and being published in a variety of UK magazines.
-Her first play, Afloat, was performed at Hull Truck Theatre in 2012.
-She also wrote a ten-year newspaper column for the Hull Daily Mail about being a parent, garnering love/hate criticism, and a one year column called Wholly Matrimony about modern marriage.
+I love all forms of writing.
+My short stories have won the Glass Woman Prize, the Eric Hoffer Award for Prose, and the Aesthetica Creative Works competition, as well as shortlisting twice for the Bridport Prize and being published in a variety of UK magazines.
+My first play, Afloat, was performed at Hull Truck Theatre.
+My Hull Daily Mail colmuns garnered love/hate criticism.

-Her debut novel, How to be Brave, was released in 2015 and got to No 4 in the Amazon UK Kindle chart, and was a Guardian Readers’ pick for 2015.
-This novel came from truth – when Louise’s daughter got Type 1 Diabetes she helped her cope by sharing her grandad’s real life sea survival story.
+My debut novel, How to be Brave, was released in 2015.
+It got to No 4 in the Amazon UK chart, and was a Guardian Readers’ Pick.

-Her second novel, The Mountain in my Shoe, was released in 2016 and was inspired by her time with children in care.
-It explores what family truly means, and how far we will go for those we love.
+My second novel, The Mountain in my Shoe, was released in 2016 and was inspired by my time with children in care.
+It explores what family truly means, and how far we’ll go for those we love.
 It longlisted for the Guardian Not The Booker Prize.